About / Who we are

 Our Leadership Team:

-In August 2017, the NSW Government appointed Alan as the Chief Commissioner of the newly-established Greyhound Welfare and Integrity Commission for a 3-year term.
+Alby was appointed as Chief Commissioner for the Greyhound Welfare & Integrity Commission on 30 October 2022 for a two-year term.

 Chris is a former Deputy NSW Ombudsman.
 He has longstanding experience in complaint handling and investigations, as well as extensive experience in management and public administration.
 Chris is a town planner and lawyer who has worked in a variety of roles in State and local government in NSW and Victoria.
 Also, he has worked as a solicitor in the private sector.

-Chris was appointed as a Commissioner for the Greyhound Welfare and Integrity Commission for a two year term in October 2019.
+Chris has been re-appointed as a Commissioner for the Greyhound Welfare and Integrity Commission until October 2024.